C2DH/ranketwo/_assignments/social-media-historians/06-differentcontexts.en.md

 tags:
   - web-social-media
 outcomes:
-  - Understand different ways social media can matter for historians
+  - Identify different ways in which social media can matter for historians
 order: 6
 ---